cameronkerrnz/cameronkerrnz.github.io/content/posts/2022/job-hunting-advice-for-senior-positotions.md

 date = 2022-02-07
-title = "Job Hunting for Senior IT Roles" description = "" slug = ""
-authors = []
-tags = []
+title = "Job Hunting for Senior IT Roles" description = "" summary = "Some observations from successful job hunting for those wanting a remote role or to pivot in the industry.
+Meant for more senior roles, where the funnel should be smaller." slug = "" authors = [] tags = []